 7 business ideas for kids to make money online

 Here are seven online business ideas your kids can try themselves.
 However, we do suggest that your budding entrepreneur bounce any business ideas they have off you first.
 That way, you can help guide them if their idea doesn’t sound feasible or needs your support to get it off the ground.

 1. Sell crafts or jewellery online

 If your kid is naturally crafty, then making jewellery or crafts and selling them online is a great small business idea.
 An Etsy site is a popular way to sell your wares.
-Zandra Cunningham did just this when she created her own lip balm at 9-years-old.
+Zandra Cunningham did just this when she created her own lip balm at nine-years-old.
 Fast forward a few years and she’s now a TEDx speaker, author, and philanthropist—as well as owning her own beauty brand!
+And Maya Beaudry was also nine when she started Kokom Scrunchies.
 Parents should also be aware of the sign up rules for sites like Etsy.
 Kids need to be at least 13-years-old and have the permission of a parent.

 2. Make YouTube videos